SteelCompendium/data-rules-md-dse/Abilities/Troubadour/8th-Level Features/Moonlight Sonata.md

   scc:
     - mcdm.heroes.v1:feature.ability.troubadour.8th-level-feature:moonlight-sonata
   scdc:
-    - 1.1.1:13.2.3.2:03
+    - 1.1.1:11.2.3.2:03
   source: mcdm.heroes.v1
   subclass: Virtuoso
   target: Each ally in the area
   type: feature/ability/troubadour/8th-level-feature
 effects:
+  - name: Effect
-  - effect: While this performance is active, each target who is dead can choose to continue taking turns after death.
+    effect: While this performance is active, each target who is dead can choose to continue taking turns after death.
 On each of their turns, a target can move and use either a main action or a maneuver, but can't spend Recoveries or use triggered actions.
 At the end of the encounter, each target who chose to take turns this way turns to dust and blows away.
-    name: Effect
 ```